tubaman48/CI-MS4-cpb-shop/README.md

 > - [Website Page Test](https://www.webpagetest.org/) Runs a website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
 > - [Responsinator](http://www.responsinator.com/) Checks rendering across a variety of device types in landscape and portrait modes.
 > - [Online-Spellcheck](https://www.online-spellcheck.com/) Online spelling and grammar checks.
+> - [DBDiagram](https://dbdiagram.io/home) used to generated the database schemma diagram.

 ## 5. IDE Extensions used in GitPod